gabdube/pyshaders/README.md

 #### **Attributes**

-Shader attributes do not have a get/set syntax like the uniforms (for now), but the properties of the attributes can be accessed like with the uniforms: using the dictionary syntax.
-The attributes information is queried using **[glGetActiveAttrib](http://docs.gl/gl2/glGetActiveAttrib)**
+Shaders attributes can be queried just like the uniforms.
+Attributes can be used to get information on attributes arrays.

-Shader attribute arrays can be easily enabled and then disabled using *enable* and *disable*.
+Shader attribute arrays can be easily enabled and then disabled using the methods *enable* and *disable*.
 The method "point_to" can be used to wrap glVertexAttribPointer.

 See the api section for more information you can query on attributes.